swiftlang/swift/docs/DependencyAnalysis.rst

 External dependencies, including imported Swift module files and Clang headers, are tracked using a special ``depends-external`` set.
-These dependencies refer to definitions that are external to the module.
+These dependencies refer to files that are external to the module.
 The Swift driver interprets this set specially and decides whether or not the cross-module dependencies have changed.